xwings/xwingswrt/README.md

 ---
 #### Download:

-Pre-compile firmware is also avilable at https://github.com/xwings/xwingswrt/releases
+Pre-compiled firmware is also avilable at https://github.com/xwings/xwingswrt/releases

 ---